Skip to main content

 Summary#

 “Error establishing a database connection” means WordPress cannot talk to MySQL.
-The five causes, in order of likelihood, are: wrong credentials in wp-config.php , MySQL service not running, database does not exist, corrupted tables, and too many concurrent connections.
+The six causes, in order of likelihood, are: wrong credentials in wp-config.php , MySQL service not running, database does not exist, corrupted tables, too many concurrent connections, and corrupted wp-config.php or core files.

 Start diagnosis by testing the MySQL connection from the command line using the credentials in wp-config.php .
+If MySQL is not installed or not running, see how to install MySQL on Ubuntu for setup and troubleshooting.
 If you cannot SSH into the server, check your hosting control panel for MySQL management tools.
 For a deeper dive into connection timeout errors that happen intermittently (rather than constantly), see MySQL server has gone away: what it means and how to fix it.